The Furman Advantage

 Year One: Explore and Discover

 Your first year is an opportunity to discover your skills, interests, values, identity, and goals by taking courses in a variety of different academic fields.
-Settle into your new environment and gain a sense of belonging while focusing on classroom learning.
-Build your support network by connecting with your advisor.
+Settle into your new environment and gain a sense of belonging.
+Focus on classroom learning.
+Build your support network by connecting with your Pathways Program® advisor, peer mentor, and classmates.

 Premier academic programs and teaching are our foundation.
-In small class sizes, students are taught by renowned faculty, not their assistants.
+In small class sizes, students are taught by renowned faculty directly, not by teaching assistants.

 Year Two: Examine and Decide

 Year two places an emphasis on inquiry and exploration.
-Students connect their ongoing classroom learning and conversations with advisors and mentors with the idea of an engaged learning experience.
-By the end, declare a major that meets your life and career goals.
+Students reflect on their ongoing classroom learning and begin the process of career exploration.
+Through conversations with advisors and mentors students determine what engaged learning experience will be right for them.
+By the end of sophomore year, students declare a major that connects with life and career goals.

 Premier academic programs and teaching are our foundation.
-In small class sizes, students are taught by renowned faculty, not their assistants.
+In small class sizes, students are taught by renowned faculty directly, not by teaching assistants.

 Year Three: Connect and Refine